 Please find below the latest annual report of effectiveness of the Clockhouse Primary School Governing Body.
 This report follows the best practise guidance suggested by the Department for Education.

-It seems forever ago, but we must remember the highly successful inspection by OFSTED back in January.
-It was wonderful that they recognised so many positive things about our School and, at some point in 2021, we look forward to welcoming them back to finish the task and see us in full flow.
+It seems forever ago, but we must remember the highly successful inspection by OFSTED back in January 2020.
+It was wonderful that they recognised so many positive things about out School and, at some point in the next 12 months, we look forward to welcoming them back to finish the task and see us again in full flow.

 Should you require any further information on any of the above topics or any other matter concerned with our School, please visit the Governors pages on the School website or contact the Governors via the School Office.